No. A ceremony must be performed after purchasing a marriage license for you to be legally married.

 If you do not have a government-issued, picture identification, contact the County Clerk’s Office at (909)387-8334 to discuss your options.

 There are a number of differences.
 A regular marriage license is a public record.
 A license and certificate of confidential marriage is only accessible by a spouse or by decree signed by a superior court judge.
 At least one witness is required to observe the solemnization for a regular, public ceremony.
 No witnesses are required to observe a confidential marriage ceremony.
-A regular license may be used throughout the state.
-However, the confidential license may only be used in the county of issue.
-The confidential license fee is $2.00 more than the regular license.
+The confidential license fee is $1.00 more than the regular license.